 Even if you don’t need it, creating a business plan is a great exercise for any business owner.

-You may need to submit a personal guarantee to secure your business loan.
+You may need to submit a personal guarantee to potentially secure your business loan.

 This guarantee basically states that if you can’t repay the loan for any reason, your lender can come after your personal assets.

-Whether or not lenders require you to sign a personal guarantee will depend on the age of your business, credit history, and eligible collateral.
+Whether or not lenders require you to sign a personal guarantee can depend on the age of your business, credit history, and eligible collateral.

-Your repayment terms will be dependent upon your loan terms, loan amount, and interest rate, but SBA loan repayment terms are usually longer than most commercial loans.
+Your repayment terms will be dependent upon your loan terms, loan amount, and interest rate.

 Be sure to read any fine print before signing a business loan, no matter who your lender is.

-The purpose for which you plan to use SBA loan funds and the total amount you need will weigh in heavily in determining which loan is the best fit for you.
+The purpose for which you plan to use these funds and the total amount you need will weigh in heavily in determining which loan to request.

 You should also look over the specific terms for the type of loan you’re considering, because the SBA provides different loan guarantees for different business purposes.

-Here’s just some of what you’ll need to apply for a small business administration loan:
+Here’s just some of what you’ll need to request an SBA Loan: